kanak-attack-manoa/kanak-attack-manoa.github.io/index.md

 The system should eventually provide the following:

 * We will have three user roles (vendor, consumer, and admin) in which the vendors can update the app to include available menu options, changes, or specials.
-* Top-level index pages Profiles, Foods, and Places.
+* Top-level index pages for Food and Places.
-* Initialization code to define default Profiles, Foods, and Places and relations between them.
+* Initialization code to define Foods, and Places and relations between them.
-* A simple Filter page where the user will be able to filter the menu items based on their specified food styles.
+* The ability to filter menu items through vendor.
-* We will have certain pages that are public, Profiles, Foods, and Places, while other pages require login, Favorites and  Filter.
+* Accessing the menu page, vendor page, and review pages requires user-level authorization, while editing menu data and vendor profiles requires either vendor-level or admin-level authorization.

 ## User Guide